geovannycordero/geovannycordero.github.io/content/blog/2024-04-19-code-katas.md

 ---
-title: "Code Katas: Improving Programming Skills Through Practice"
+title: 'Code Katas: Improving Programming Skills Through Practice'
-date: "2024-04-19"
+date: '2024-04-19'
-excerpt: "Discover how code katas can improve your programming skills through deliberate practice and repetition.
-Explore the best platforms and resources to start your coding practice journey."
+excerpt: 'Discover how code katas can improve your programming skills through deliberate practice and repetition.
+Explore the best platforms and resources to start your coding practice journey.'
-readTime: "6 min read"
+readTime: '6 min read'
-tags: ["Programming", "Practice", "Code Katas", "Skill Development", "Learning"]
+tags: ['Programming', 'Practice', 'Code Katas', 'Skill Development', 'Learning']
-author: "Geovanny Cordero Valverde"
+author: 'Geovanny Cordero Valverde'
 ---

 Some years ago while I was being mentored by a coworker with more experience, he suggested I start doing code katas to